postgrid/book-club/ddia/README.md

 # Designing Data Intensive Applications

 This README has the exercises for DDIA.
 Your solution for week N should be placed in a folder named `{your first name}/{weekN}` relative to this directory.
+If the week has multiple exercises, it is up to you how you want to structure that in your subfolder.
+A script/file per exercise is usually sufficient but you can also have a folder for each.

 ## Schedule